cedwards/PHP-EDTECH-520/index.rst

 Variable Scope in Functions
 ===========================

- * variables declared outside of functions are considered //global//
+ * variables declared outside of functions are considered *global*
- * variables declared inside of functions are considered //local//
+ * variables declared inside of functions are considered *local*
  * global variables are available elsewhere in your scripts
  * local variables are not available outside functions